Reuben-Colman/2E10_BuggyCodeBase/Silver Code/SilverSequenceDiagrams.md

   Arduino ->> Encoders: What speed is the buggy traveling at?
   Encoders ->> Arduino: The buggy is traveling at 4 cm/s!
   Arduino -->> Arduino: What is the distance traveled.
 40cm!
-  Arduino ->> Distance Traveled & Obsticle Client: Send the distance travel to the client.
+  Arduino ->> Distance Traveled & Obsticle Client: Send the obstical detected to the client.
   Arduino ->> Buggy Speed Client: Send the current speed to the client.
 ```
 Following Command Received